 Special intake criteria apply for Master’s study programs.
 A Bachelor’s or equivalent degree that, as a rule, is connected to the current subject is, for the most part, only one of several admissions prerequisites.
 All admissions requirements are set out in the admissions statutes of each study program.
 The admissions statutes also contain rules governing an admission that is conditioned on completion of Bachelor’s studies as well as other conditional admissions.
 In addition, the statute describes the exact process for determining suitability and for admission.
 Therefore, be sure to pay attention to the information in the admission statutes!

-Applicants for the GymPO State Examination for Teachers must arrange for a special orientation test (CCT).
+In general: Applicants for the GymPO State Examination for Teachers must arrange for a special orientation test (CCT).
 Applicants to all other study programs can choose from a variety of orientation processes.
 Students switching study programs have to provide evidence of an orientation process only if they apply for at least one subject in the 1st regular semester.

-Undergraduate study programs
+Bachelor´s study programs

 If you must catch up subsequently on the required language proficiency, this timeframe can be extended by one or two semesters as provided for in the exam regulation and depending on the language to be learned.
 Please check further rules in the exam regulation for your subject or with Student Counseling Center.